Localization strategy

 Relying on robust localization technology is key to maximizing the impact of your international marketing campaigns.
 Global enterprises worldwide trust Phrase—a fully integrated suite of translation automation technology—to reach more people, make deeper connections, and drive global growth.

-Phrase Localization Suite product overview | Phrase
+Phrase Localization Platform product overview | Phrase

-The Phrase Localization Suite seamlessly connects with your digital ecosystem, catering to your current needs while scaling effortlessly as your requirements evolve.
+The Phrase Localization Platform seamlessly connects with your digital ecosystem, catering to your current needs while scaling effortlessly as your requirements evolve.
 Add fully flexible pricing, and it’s easy to see why marketing teams around the world choose Phrase to launch multilingual marketing campaigns with the best possible quality and consistency:

 • Streamline manual or repetitive translation tasks with smart automation.